 1/4 c.chopped coriander

-Put all the ingredients in a food processor and grind to a paste.
-You will not need the full amount for the curry.
+Put all of the ingredients in a food processor and grind to a paste.
+You will not need the full amount for this curry.
 The rest can be frozen

 Ingredients for the curry: